How to Become a Tutor

 Who are peer tutors?

-Peer tutors are high-achieving undergraduate and graduate students from a variety of majors who are interested in the teaching and learning of writing.
+Peer tutors are undergraduate students from a variety of majors and selected Graduate Teaching Assistants from Writing & Rhetoric, who are interested in the teaching and learning of writing.
 As a tutor, you will provide individual and small-group writing support to students, faculty, and staff from first-year to graduate in every discipline, while studying writing center research and theory.
 As you teach and learn in collaboration with others, you will develop your own writing abilities, interpersonal skills, and leadership potential.

-Undergraduate peer tutors are paid $9.00-$10.50 per hour.
-Graduate tutors are paid $12.50 per hour.
+Undergraduate peer tutors are paid $13.00-$14.00 per hour.
 Hours range from 3-20 per week.
 Initial and continued employment is contingent upon fulfilling the responsibilities and requirements below.

 See current peer tutors.

-- New Orlando tutors enroll in a required tutor education course, ENC 4275/5276: Theory and Practice of Tutoring Writing.
-UCF students based on regional campuses may also take this course face-to-face in Orlando.
+- New tutors must enroll in a required tutor education course, ENC 4275/5276: Theory and Practice of Tutoring Writing.
 For more information, see the course description.

 - Tutor writing across the disciplines